Historic Waco Foundation

 - As you head back to your own home, share your favorite aspects of each Historic Waco Foundation house.
 Was it the style, or perhaps the history of each home?
 Which architectural style was your favorite?
 Discuss other homes in Waco that remind you of a time that once was.
 Don't forget to complete the coloring sheets (we recommend a nice green and gold color scheme!) or learn about some of the residents of these homes by playing Historic Waco Bingo as you shelter in place.

 To take learning to the next level, become a member of the Historic Waco Foundation, and enjoy annual events, exhibitions and activities and more.
-You can also purchase Historic Homes of Waco, Texas, available through the Historic Waco Foundation's online bookstore.
+You can also purchase Historic Homes of Waco, Texas, available through the online bookstores.
 The book, written by Kenneth Hafertepe, chair of the department of museum studies at Baylor University, details the history of 120 local historic houses.The Historic Waco Foundation homes are just three of the many places within our city representative of a long and storied history.
 Visit wacohistory.org to learn more about these sites or other aspects of Waco's history.